kubevela/kubevela/docs/en/introduction.md

 Serverless platform such as AWS Lambda provides extraordinary user experience and agility to deploy serverless applications.
 However, those platforms impose even more constraints in extensibility.
 They are arguably "hard-coded" PaaS.

 Kubernetes based serverless platforms such as Knative, OpenFaaS can be easily integrated with KubeVela by registering themselves as new workload types and traits.
-Even for AWS Lambda, there is an success story to integrate it with KubeVela by the tools developed by Crossplane.
+Even for AWS Lambda, there is a success story to integrate it with KubeVela by the tools developed by Crossplane.

 ### KubeVela vs. Platform agnostic developer tools